blockchained-mobility-hack/Moby/README.md

 We make sure with this concept that each user has the full control over his data.
 No clear text data are saved on the tangle.
 We only provide a root hash.
-The user provides the actual data and has control what data he provides during the KYU process.
+The user provides the actual data and has control what data he provides during the KYC process.
 Each data point, e.g. firstname and lastname, will hashed individually.
 It will then combined with another individual hashed value in a tree.
 Until it reaches the root hash.
 This root hash can then verified with the provided root hash by a government authority.